What is a One Page Profile & who needs one?

 A one page profile is a summary of what is important to a person and how they need to be supported.
 It is used as an introduction to a person in educational settings or agencies working with young people.
 It creates a more person centred approach to supporting needs.

 The purpose of the one page profile is to create a snapshot of key points about your child in an easy to read format.
 Similar to a CV.
+It can be called whatever you like but essentially its a quick guide to the child.

 What to include on a one page profile?